-The Bulgarian government has implemented three special funding programmes for agriculture business that has been impacted by the COVID-19 pandemic and faced difficulties for optimal realisation of farming activity.
+The Bulgarian government has implemented three special funding programmes for agriculture businesses that have been impacted by the COVID-19 pandemic and faced difficulties for optimal realisation of farming activity.

-Sub-measure COVID III: 'Extraordinary temporary support for small and medium-sized enterprises and recognized producer groups and organisations' has a budget of BGN 7,3 million (approx. €3.15 million) and covers micro, small or medium-sized agricultural enterprises.
-Exception make businesses in fishery as well as groups, and producer organisations carrying out the processing, marketing or development of agricultural products.
+Sub-measure COVID III: 'Extraordinary temporary support for small and medium-sized enterprises and recognized producer groups and organisations' has a budget of BGN 7,3 million (approximately €3.15 million) and covers micro, small or medium-sized agricultural enterprises, with the exception of businesses in fishery as well as groups and producer organisations carrying out the processing, marketing or development of agricultural products.

-The conditions for granting the aid and the documents for application under the sub-measures are described in the published in the State Gazette, issue no. 70 of 7 August 2020.
-Ordinance № 2 of 5 August 2020 on the implementation of measure 21 'Extraordinary temporary support for farmers and small and medium-sized enterprises, which are particularly affected by the crisis caused by COVID-19'.
+The conditions for granting the aid and the documents for application under the sub-measures are described and published in the State Gazette, issue no. 70 of 7 August 2020.
+Ordinance No. 2 of 5 August 2020 on the implementation of measure 21 'Extraordinary temporary support for farmers and small and medium-sized enterprises, which are particularly affected by the crisis caused by COVID-19'.
 The aid is part of the national 'Programme for rural development' (PRD) for the period 2014 - 2020.

 The measures are precedent by de minimis subsidy due to COVID-19, paid for April, May and June 2020, within the scope of the current PRD.

 Sub-measure for agriculture COVID I offers farmers subsidies according to the size of their arable land or number of livestock.
 The measure varies in accordance to the type of agrarian production and livestock.
 The state aid starts from BGN 300 (€150) for a vineyard hectare and goes up to BGN 5,000 (€2,500) for a hectare in vegetable production.
 The state aid is paid once.